Sexual Misconduct and Discrimination

 9.1.
 Adopted by OSU: University Policy 05-001 Sexual Misconduct and Discrimination was adopted on September 15, 2017.

 9.3.
-Amended: University Policy 05-001 Sexual Misconduct and Discrimination was revised and approved on an interim basis on August 20, 2021.
-The interim policy was adopted as University Policy on August 31, 2022.
+Revised: University Policy 05-001 Sexual Misconduct and Discrimination was revised and approved on an interim basis on August 20, 2021.
+The interim policy was adopted as university policy on August 31, 2022.

 10. Website